LEADING OFF: Royals down 10 unvaccinated players in Toronto

 ALL-STAR SHOWDOWN

-Brewers right-hander Corbin Burnes (7-4, 2.20) will face Giants lefty Carlos Rodon (8-5, 2.70) in San Francisco before the pair team up on the NL All-Star roster next week.
+Brewers right-hander Corbin Burnes (7-4, 2.20 ERA) will face Giants lefty Carlos Rodon (8-5, 2.70) in San Francisco before the pair team up on the NL All-Star roster next week.

 It’ll be the last start for both pitchers before the Midsummer Classic.
 Burnes leads the NL with 134 strikeouts and Rodon is third with 124.
 Both are All-Stars for the second straight season.